mpc-msri/EzPC/Beacon/README.md

 ## Microbenchmarks

-The scripts to reproduce the microbenchmark results on the [INSERT PAPER HERE]
+The scripts to reproduce the microbenchmark results on the paper [Secure Floating-Point Training](https://eprint.iacr.org/2023/467)

 ## Benchmarks

-The scripts to reproduce the benchmark results on the [INSERT PAPER HERE]
+The scripts to reproduce the benchmark results on the paper [Secure Floating-Point Training](https://eprint.iacr.org/2023/467)

 # Usage